OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:23

-Moreover as for me, far be it from me that I should sin against the Lord by ceasing to pray for you; but I will instruct you in the good and right way.
+As for me, I would never sin against the Lord by ceasing to pray for you; instead, I will guide you in the good and right way.

 ## 1 Samuel 12:24

-Only fear the Lord and serve Him in truth with all your heart; for consider what great things He has done for you.
+Fear the Lord and serve Him faithfully with all your heart; for consider what great things He has done for you.

 ## 1 Samuel 12:25